-You should read the following discussion and analysis of our financial condition and results of operations together with our financial statements and the related notes included elsewhere in this 10-Q. Some of the information contained in this discussion and analysis or set forth elsewhere in this 10-Q, including information with respect to our plans, strategies, objectives, expectations and intentions for our business and related financing, includes forward-looking statements that involve risks and uncertainties.
+You should read the following discussion and analysis of our financial condition and results of operations together with our financial statements and the related notes included elsewhere in this Quarterly Report on Form 10-Q, or 10-Q. Some of the information contained in this discussion and analysis or set forth elsewhere in this 10-Q, including information with respect to our plans, strategies, objectives, expectations and intentions for our business and related financing, includes forward-looking statements that involve risks and uncertainties.
 As a result of many factors, including those factors set forth in the "Risk Factors" section of this 10-Q, our actual results could differ materially from the results described in or implied by these forward-looking statements.
 Please also see the section titled "Special Note Regarding Forward-Looking Statements."